 Once your license expires, you no longer have a license to practice real estate.
-The grace period is not a license extension, but only an additional 30 days to complete your education and submit payment without having to pay the reinstatement fee.
+The 30-day period is not a license extension, but only an additional 30 days to complete your education and submit payment without having to pay the reinstatement fee.

 Yes.
 Board regulations state that failure to receive the renewal notice does not relieve the licensee of the obligation to renew.